ifwe/open-source-handbook/Legal.md

 ## Contributor License Agreement

-While the copyright for all work performed by Tagged employees on behalf of Tagged belongs to Tagged itself, the copyright for all work performed by external contributors belongs to each contributor.
+While the copyright for all work performed by if(we) employees on behalf of if(we) belongs to if(we) itself, the copyright for all work performed by external contributors belongs to each contributor.
 This is well and proper and the right way of things, but it can cause some administrative headaches.

-For instance, what if Tagged actually _were_ to create a non-profit foundation for supporting and administering all of its open source projects?
-In order to reassign these projects to the purview of the foundation, Tagged would need to receive approval from each and every copyright holder for each and every project.
+For instance, what if if(we) actually _were_ to create a non-profit foundation for supporting and administering all of its open source projects?
+In order to reassign these projects to the purview of the foundation, if(we) would need to receive approval from each and every copyright holder for each and every project.
 As each contributor holds copyright over their own work, this could mean dozens or even hundreds of copyright holders…for **each** project.
 Considering how often people move around, change email addresses, or otherwise go AWOL, tracking them all down in order to get their approval to transfer the project to the foundation would be a logistical and administrative nightmare.

 Enter the [Contributor License Agreement](./starter_box/CLA.md) (aka the CLA).

 A CLA is just a specialized form of license.
 Just as the Apache License grants the right to use copyrighted software, a CLA is a license which grants the right for an individual or organization to use the work of the contributor.
-The contributor retains copyright over the work, but Tagged is allowed to distribute and administer the work as needed.
+The contributor retains copyright over the work, but if(we) is allowed to distribute and administer the work as needed.

 **NOTA BENE**
 > Because of the potential legal and administrative snags involved, it is **absolutely vital** that all external contributors to your project have a signed CLA on file **before** you merge their contribution into the project.